ramyardaneshgar/THM-Hashing-Crypto101/README.md

 ## **Conclusion and Operational Relevance**

-This room reinforces the critical importance of properly implementing cryptographic primitives.
-Hashing is not encryption, and while both serve different goals, their misuse results in systemic vulnerabilities.
-From a security engineering standpoint, the following practices must be observed:

 - Never store passwords in plaintext or encrypted form.
 Use **strong, salted hash algorithms** such as bcrypt or Argon2.
 - Always verify file downloads using published cryptographic hashes.
 - Understand the limitations of legacy algorithms like MD5 and SHA1, which have been proven to allow **collision attacks**.